eli8527/ci22/content/schedule/week3.md

 David Reinfurt

 HW
-A3: It’s all about type
+A3: It’s all about type, due in 2 weeks